Art Paris was the first modern and contemporary art fair to take place in the Grand Palais Éphémère in September 2021.

-The Grand Palais Ephémère, a provisional 10,000-m2 building organised by the Réunion des Musées Nationaux – Grand Palais, the City of Paris and Paris 2024 (Olympic Games Committee), will be located on the Champ-de-Mars from early 2021 until the end of the 2024 Paris Olympic and Paralympic Games.
+The Grand Palais Ephémère, a provisional 10,000-m2 building conceived by the Réunion des Musées Nationaux – Grand Palais, the City of Paris and Paris 2024 (Olympic Games Committee), will be located on the Champ-de-Mars until the end of the 2024 Paris Olympic and Paralympic Games.
 It is designed by the firm Wilmotte & Associés and built by the company GL events.

-During the renovation of the Grand Palais, this structure will host the major art, fashion and sporting events usually held in the Nave, such as Art Paris, the FIAC, Paris Photo, the Saut Hermès and the Chanel fashion shows, as well as cultural and art events created by the Rmn – Grand Palais.
+During the renovation of the Grand Palais, this structure will host the major art, fashion and sporting events usually held in the Nave, such as Art Paris, the Saut Hermès and the Chanel fashion shows, as well as cultural and art events created by the Rmn – Grand Palais.

 Holding these events in a central, prestigious space in the capital during the renovation works at the Grand Palais will ensure their success, as well as preserving the role of Paris as world capital of art and culture.